Today’s troubleshooting guide is written by the awesome Eric Kintzer, Salesforce Architect at Helix, and Gearset Community Advisor.

 Running into more deployment errors?
 We’re happy to help

-As always, if you’re ever struggling with a deployment, hitting a confusing error, or would like some advice on where to take your Salesforce DevOps strategy, our team of DevOps experts are more than happy to chat with you and help any way we can!
-You can get in touch via [email protected] or via the live chat widget at the bottom of the page.
+If you’re struggling with a deployment, hitting a confusing error, or would like some advice on where to take your Salesforce DevOps strategy, speak to one of our DevOps experts for guidance and advice.